- Australia Intro

 An Old Time Inn & Pub

-We crept forward to the hotel with the rooms on the second floor at the far end of the building.
+We crept forward to the far end of the building.
+Another sign announced the hotel, with the rooms on the second floor.
 I had already jumped to the conclusion that our nights could be raucous with the pub below us, but the pleasant sandy-haired man who checked us in assured us that the Tassie Tiger Pub was raucous only on weekends.
 Fortunately, we arrived on a Wednesday for two nights, so we would miss the late night revelers.

 The basic rooms upstairs with the bathroom facilities down the hall suited me fine; clean and simple.
 Better yet, we were the only guests that night—or maybe this small hotel only had enough accommodations for our group of fourteen.
 The inn had a laid-back feel of an old, well-used and loved place where locals regularly gathered, but which tourists might pass by for a more upscale lodging.